Wood thrush

-The wood thrush (Hylocichla mustelina) is a North American passerine bird.
+The wood thrush (Hylocichla mustelina) is a North American passerine bird in the family Turdidae and is the only species placed in the genus Hylocichla.
 It is closely related to other thrushes such as the American robin and is widely distributed across North America, wintering in Central America and southern Mexico.
 The wood thrush is the official bird of the District of Columbia.

 The wood thrush is a medium-sized thrush, with brown upper parts with mottled brown and white underparts.
 The male and female are similar in appearance.
 The song of the male is often cited as being the most beautiful in North America.

 The wood thrush is an omnivore, and feeds preferentially on soil invertebrates and larvae, but will also eat fruits.
 In the summer, it feeds on insects continuously in order to meet daily metabolic needs.
 It is solitary, but sometimes forms mixed-species flocks.
 The wood thrush defends a territory that ranges in size from 800 to 28000 m2.
 The wood thrush is monogamous, and its breeding season begins in the spring; about 50% of all mated pairs are able to raise two broods, ranging in size from two to four chicks.

 Taxonomy

+The wood thrush was formally described in 1789 by the German naturalist Johann Friedrich Gmelin in his revised and expanded edition of Carl Linnaeus's Systema Naturae.
+He placed it with the thrushes in the genus Turdus and coined the binomial name Turdus mustelinus.
+Gmelin based his account on the "Tawny thrush" that had been described in 1785 by the Welsh naturalist Thomas Pennant in his book Arctic Zoology.
+Pennant specified its type locality as the New York (state) region.
+The wood thrush is now the only species placed in the genus Hylocichla that was introduced in 1864 by the American naturalist S.F.
+Baird.
+The species is monotypic: no subspecies are recognised.
+The generic name is a translation of its common name, derived from the Greek words ύλη (hyle, "woodland") and κιχλη (cichle, "thrush" or "fieldfare").
+The species name comes from the Latin mustela "weasel".

-The only member of the genus Hylocichla, the wood thrush was described by German naturalist Johann Friedrich Gmelin in 1789.
-The generic name is a direct translation of its common name, derived from the Greek words hyle/ύλη "woodland" and cichle/κιχλη "thrush" or "fieldfare".
-The specific name comes from the Latin mustela "weasel".
-It is closely related to the other typical American thrushes of the genus Catharus, and is sometimes merged into that genus.
-It has been considered close to the long-distance migrant species of that genus, as opposed to the generally resident nightingale-thrushes, but this appears to be erroneous.
+This thrush is closely related to the other typical American thrushes of the genus Catharus, and is sometimes merged into that genus.
+It has been considered close to the long-distance migrant species of that genus, as opposed to the generally resident nightingale-thrushes, but that appears to be an error.
 The wood thrush also appears to be fairly closely related to the large Turdus thrushes, such as the American robin.

-"Wood thrush" is the official name given to this species by the International Ornithologists' Union (IOC).
+"Wood thrush" is the official common name given to the species by the International Ornithologists' Union (IOC).